clayne/SSEModdingGuide/README.md

 By the end of this document you should be able to:
 * Setup your copy of Skyrim to function with mods.
-* Learn the functions of Mod Organizer 2, a program designed to organize and activate mods.
+* Learn the functions of Mod Organizer 2(MO2), a program designed to organize and activate mods.
-* Navigate and use Nexus Mods, a website that hosts mods for Skyrim.
+* Navigate and use Nexus Mods (Nexus for short), a website that hosts mods for Skyrim.
 * Download and Install mods using the aformentioned program and website.
 * Build a stable Skyrim experience with essential mods.